I2PC/xmipp/README.md

 ### OpenCV
 OpenCV is used for several programs, however, it is not required.

+OpenCV-4 does not support OpenCV-CUDA.
+Please use OpenCV-3 or older.
 If you installed OpenCV via apt (`sudo apt install libopencv-dev`), it should be automatically picked up by the Xmipp script

 ### HDF5